 A handsome man in gold and gray had fallen beneath a swarm of aliens, and his gleaming sword had clattered across the ground to land at the feet of a beautiful, tall, strawberry-blonde woman in a red and blue tunic and tights.
 Tears flowed down her face as she picked it up and struggled to reach the fallen man.

 “Sigurd!” she cried as she punched and kicked her way through the nearest aliens.

 Skyman released a blast of super-breath, sweeping the nearest aliens aside to clear a space where the man had fallen.
 He gasped as he saw how badly the other man had been injured.
 “Ma’am, I’m here to help.
 What can I do?” he asked.

-Alyssa stared at him for a moment as she held her husband in her arms.
-“Keep the J’ai warriors back!” she said, then turned back.
+Alyssa stared at him in confusion for a moment as she held her husband in her arms.
+“Keep the J’ai warriors back!” she ordered, then turned back.
 “Sigurd, my love, I’ll get you to safety!”